battle-tactics-strategies

 Strategic Integration in Raids

-Viking fleets often penetrated deep inland via rivers.
-The Seine, Loire, Rhine, and Thames all saw Viking longships navigating far beyond the reach of larger coastal navies.
-In 845 AD, a fleet of 120 Viking ships sailed up the Seine to besiege Paris.
-Ramming was used to break through defensive chains or barriers, and shallow-draft vessels could bypass sunken obstacles.
-Once near the city walls, ships could serve as firing platforms for archers or as transport for raiding parties.
-The ability to ram and disable Frankish riverboats gave Vikings a significant tactical edge in these campaigns.
+Viking fleets frequently sailed up rivers like the Seine, Loire, and Rhine.
+In 845 AD, 120 ships under Ragnar Lothbrok sailed up the Seine to besiege Paris.
+Ramming was used to break defensive chains or barriers; shallow-draft ships could bypass sunken obstacles.
+Once near city walls, ships served as firing platforms for archers or transports for raiding parties.
+The ability to ram and disable Frankish riverboats gave Vikings control of waterways.

-On many campaigns, Vikings used their ships in coordination with land troops.
+Many campaigns used ships in coordination with land troops.
 The fleet would land warriors at one point, then sail to another location to create a diversion or cut off escape routes.
-Ramming could be used to destroy dockyards or fishing fleets of the enemy, depriving them of resources.
-Large armies, such as the Great Heathen Army that invaded England in 865 AD, relied heavily on their ships for mobility along the coast and rivers.
-The ships were not just transports but active weapons in a combined-arms strategy.
+Ramming could destroy dockyards or fishing fleets to deprive enemies of resources.
+The Great Heathen Army that invaded England in 865 AD relied heavily on ships for mobility along coasts and rivers.
+Ships were not just transports but active weapons in a combined-arms strategy.

 Case Studies of Notable Battles